Changissnz/selfinterest/README.md

 the sole logic of better performance in comparison, so the metric cannot be initially considered anything more than a performance mark for the specific tasks measured.
 Through the projected ramifications of a specific performance mark, the mark changes in interpretation.
-Initially, the as-is is identical to the from-itself.
+Initially, the as-is is identical to the from-oneself.
 Then the as-is in understanding is expanded, as much as human predictive capability allows, for the objective of equaling the what-is of the mark.
 The metric, in hierarchical use, can only organize the whole by percentile range into equals, and each segment, of equals,